 eLearning currently provides support for the SimCheck plagiarism detection software.
 The eLearning Team can provide tips on using SimCheck, or check out their SimCheck page.
 Librarians can help faculty reduce plagiarism via curriculum development and other instructional tools.

 Requesting Materials for Purchase

 Faculty and staff may suggest items to be added to the library collection.
-Use our online form to request materials or contact Cadi Russell-Sauvé, the Collection Development Coordinator.
-Cadi can be contacted by phone 425-564-2262 or via e-mail.
-You can also stop by the Library Media Center and talk with a reference librarian, or contact your divisional liaison.
-Priority will be given to materials in agreement with the Collection Development Guidelines.
+Use our online form to request materials.
+Alternatively, you can with a librarian, or contact your divisional liaison.
+Priority will be given to materials in agreement with the Collection Development Guidelines [PDF].

-All copied material must follow the guidelines of copyright law; start by filling out the Request for Copyright Clearance Form.
+All copied material must follow the guidelines of copyright law; start by filling out the Request for Copyright Clearance Form [PDF].

 Open Education Resources (OER) provide lower cost, adaptable resources for your class.
 OER are:

 - Open – published under an open license to be shared for free or at a low cost